codepath/android_guides/Google-Maps-API-v2-Usage.md

 }
 ```

+Make sure to have your activity implement from the `OnMapLongClickListener` for this to work properly.
 Now, when we run this, we should see a toast when the user long clicks on the map.

 #### Define the Alert Dialog